Chris Richards (soccer): Loan to Hoffenheim

-On February 1, 2021, Richards joined the Bundesliga side TSG 1899 Hoffenheim on loan for the remainder of the season.
+On February 1, 2021, Richards joined Bundesliga side TSG Hoffenheim on loan for the remainder of the season.
+On August 30, he returned to Hoffenheim on a season-long loan deal.

 Crystal Palace

-Richards signed a five-year contract with Crystal Palace on July 27, 2022, after being transferred from Bayern Munich for a €12,000,000 fee.
+Richards signed a five-year contract with Premier League club Crystal Palace on July 27, 2022, after being transferred from Bayern Munich for a €12 million fee.